tradecloud/tradecloud-docs-api-v2/buyer/issue/attach-document-api.md

 {% api-method-response-example httpCode=202 %}
 {% api-method-response-example-description %}
-Successfully queued order documents.
+Successfully queued the order documents attachment.
 The purchase order number has not yet been verified.
 {% endapi-method-response-example-description %}
 {% endapi-method-response-example %}